 Individuals who find themselves unable to stop using dextromethorphan may benefit from dextromethorphan (DXM) addiction treatment.
 This drug is commonly found in cough medicines and other over-the-counter medications.
 Teens and children sometimes use dextromethorphan because of its easy accessibility and inexpensive cost.

-If you or someone you know feels unable to stop using dextromethorphan, you can call 1-888-287-0471 any time, day or night, or fill out a contact form for more information on dextromethorphan abuse and dextromethorphan (DXM) addiction treatment.
+If you or someone you know feels unable to stop using dextromethorphan, you can call 1-888-287-0471 Who Answers? any time, day or night, or fill out a contact form for more information on dextromethorphan abuse and dextromethorphan (DXM) addiction treatment.

 Overuse and Abuse of dextromethorphan